New Las Vegas Stadium

-New Las Vegas Stadium is the project name of an indoor ballpark under construction on the site of the former Tropicana Las Vegas on the Las Vegas Strip in Paradise, Nevada, U.S. It is to be the home venue of the Las Vegas Athletics of Major League Baseball (MLB) upon their move to the city in 2028.
-The stadium is projected to cost $1.5 billion, of which $380 million would come from taxpayers.
-The Athletics franchise has not played in a new stadium of their own without another sports team tenant since the 1909 completion of Shibe Park in Philadelphia, Pennsylvania.
+New Las Vegas Stadium is the project name of an indoor ballpark on the Las Vegas Strip in Paradise, Nevada, U.S., scheduled to open in 2028.
+It is to be the future home venue of the Athletics of Major League Baseball (MLB) and is located on the site of the former Tropicana Las Vegas.
+The stadium is projected to cost $2 billion.
+The Athletics franchise has not played in a new stadium of their own without another sports team tenant since the 1909 completion of Shibe Park in Philadelphia.

 Background

-On May 11, 2021, Major League Baseball permitted the Oakland Athletics to explore moving if the team could not persuade the city of Oakland to replace Oakland Coliseum by 2024.
-In April 2023, negotiations between the City of Oakland and the Athletics organization for a new ballpark ended.
+On May 11, 2021, Major League Baseball permitted the Oakland Athletics to explore moving if the team could not persuade the city of Oakland to replace the outdated and crumbling Oakland Coliseum with a more modern facility by 2024.
+In April 2023, negotiations between the City of Oakland and the Athletics organization for a modern new ballpark ended.
 The team declared its intention to partially fund and move into a new $1.5 billion 35,000-seat retractable stadium at the former site of the Wild Wild West Gambling Hall & Hotel.
 On May 4, Nevada governor Joe Lombardo announced legislation to spend public money on the proposed ballpark.
 On May 9, the Athletics changed the proposal to a 30,000-seat partially retractable stadium on the site of the Tropicana Las Vegas, with plans to demolish the Tropicana and build a new 1,500-room hotel and casino.
-The project is expected to cost $1.5 billion.
+The project was expected to cost $1.5 billion.

 On May 26, the Athletics released renderings of the 33,000-seat ballpark in Las Vegas to the public designed by Schrock KC Architecture.
 By May 29, the legislative package for the stadium, known as SB509, was drafted in the Nevada Legislature.
 Lombardo issued the legislation, renamed SB1, in a special session on June 7.
 The legislative package was passed in the Legislature and signed by Lombardo on June 15.

 A new 3,005 room Bally's Las Vegas is planned to be built at the ballpark site and will surround the ballpark.